spcl/SMI/README.md

 This repository contains an high-level synthesis implementation of SMI targeting OpenCL and Intel FPGAs and all the applications used for the evaluation perfomed in the paper: *"Streaming Message Interface: High-Performance Distributed Memory
-  Programming on Reconfigurable Hardware"*, Tiziano De Matteis, Johannes de Fine Licht, Jakub Beránek, and Torsten Hofler.
+  Programming on Reconfigurable Hardware"*, Tiziano De Matteis, Johannes de Fine Licht, Jakub Beranek, and Torsten Hofler.
 To appear in Proceedings of the International Conference for High Performance Computing, Networking, Storage, and Analysis, 2019 (SC 2019).

 Please refer to the wiki for a reference on how to use SMI for your own distributed FPGA programs.